Skip to main content

 Elise Alspach, Ph.D., conducts research in a lab at Saint Louis University.
 Photo by Sarah Conroy.

-Alspach and her team discovered that there is growing evidence that male sex is associated with better response to immunotherapy, which she said appears to contrast with their work and recently published papers showing that females mount stronger immune responses against their tumors.
+Alspach and her team discovered that there is growing evidence that the male sex is associated with a better response to immunotherapy, which she said appears to contrast with their work and recently published papers showing that females mount stronger immune responses against their tumors.

 "We currently don’t understand why males would respond better than females to immune targeting therapies, but this interesting juxtaposition highlights the need for more research into the variable of sex in the immune response against cancer," Alspach said.